For students

 Tic tac toe

-Each time you achieve your goal, you get an X. Each time you miss, your opponent gets an O. You can win — or lose — in just three plays.
+Draw a tic tac toe board and set a goal.
+Each time you achieve it, you get an X. Each time you miss, your opponent gets an O. You could win in just three plays — but you could also lose in three.

 #35